What is eduroam?

 Likewise, visitors from member institutions can access UNL's wireless network by signing in through eduroam with their university account, such as firstname.lastname@example.org and their University of Iowa id.

-ITS provides an automated eduroam configuration when users connect to the "NU-Connect" SSID.
+ITS provides an automated eduroam configuration when users connect to the "NU-Guest" SSID.
 When you run the configuration it will prompt you to enter your "My.UNL ID" user name and password.